NavinShrinivas/sapling/api-reference/src/folder_structure.md

     └── subfolder
         └── home2.html
 ```
-In the upcoming releases we will be adding a bootstrapper which will help you initliaze your project.
+In the upcoming releases we will be adding a bootstrapper which will help you init your project.[THIS IS DONE NOW]

 ## Accessing template
 The folder that the runtime searches for when mentioning a template in frontmatter is by default `template` folder.
 So the way you would use say `home2.html` in the above project structure will be :